 To further evaluate the performance, we measured the landing success rate when starting the flight from three different initial positions.
 Each position was evaluated $10$ times, resulting in the success percentages reported in Table \ref{table_success}.
 Even if an experiment did not succeed, the agent would not crash but autonomously fly back and forth, sometimes succeeding in its second or third attempt.
 However, these further attempts were not counted as a successful landing.

-No simulation-to-reality transfer techniques, such as domain randomization, have been employed, as they did not seem to improve final performance, while they did complicate the agent's training.
-Additionally, we found that using the Crazyflie's onboard orientation estimates rather than the Optitrack orientation estimates resulted in a substantial increase in performance.
+No simulation-to-reality transfer techniques, such as domain randomization, have been employed, as they did not seem to improve the final performance, while they did complicate the agent's training.
+Additionally, we found that using the Crazyflie's onboard orientation estimates rather than the Optitrack orientation estimates resulted in a substantial improvement in the consistency of performance.

 The results show that inclined landing controllers can be designed by means of DRL.
-These controllers can transfer adequately to reality without the need for dynamics randomization or sensor noise.
-Furthermore, the same policy can be initiated from a wide variety of starting states.
-Results could further improve by additional system identification of the total motor thrust, where a slight mismatch might have been caused by making too strong assumptions about the scaling of the single motor model in \eqref{eq:thrustconversion500Hz} to the full motor model in \eqref{eq:thrustconversiontotal}.
-A perfect thrust model will however not exist, due to motor wear and tear and the strong relation of the drone's battery level to its thrust output, which is also reported in \cite{QuadRL2017Hwangbo}.
+These controllers can transfer adequately to reality without the need for dynamics randomization, or sensor noise.
+Furthermore, the same policy can be executed from a wide variety of initial states.
+The performance could further improve by additional system identification of the total motor thrust.
+The slight mismatch observed might have been caused by making too strong assumptions about the scaling of the single motor model in \eqref{eq:thrustconversion500Hz} to the full motor model in \eqref{eq:thrustconversiontotal}.
+However, a perfect thrust model will never exist, due to the motor wear and tear and the strong relation of the drone's battery level to its thrust output, which was also reported in \cite{QuadRL2017Hwangbo}.